boardgamesai/games/README.md

 ---

-The main driver for using the games library is [play.go](https://github.com/boardgamesai/games/blob/master/play.go).
+The main point of entry for this library is [play.go](https://github.com/boardgamesai/games/blob/master/play.go).

 ## General usage:
 ```